zyzisyz/Qwen2.5-Omni/README.md

 ### Launch Local Web UI Demo

 In this section, we provide instructions for users to build a web-based user interface (UI) demo.
 This UI demo allows users to interact with a predefined model or application through a web browser.
-Follow the steps below to get started or you can lanch the web demo directly from our [official docker image](#-docker).
+Follow the steps below to get started or you can launch the web demo directly from our [official docker image](#-docker).

 #### Installation